n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

     consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-  - A "Ra,Halant" sequence before the base consonant or a "Halant,Ra" sequence after the base consonant may be replaced with a below-base mark.
+  - A "Ra,Halant" sequence before the base consonant or syllable base or a "Halant,Ra" sequence after the base consonant or syllable base may be replaced with a below-base mark.

 > Note: "Reph" substitutions are rare in Gurmukhi text. `<gur2>` fonts may